Onboarding UX refinement

 Impact

+The light mode and UX audit findings were implemented across the onboarding flow and corporate site.
 What began as a one-week brief for light mode expanded across formal statements of work into the full UX audit and the corporate site engagement.
 The team’s confidence in the work drove the expansion, with each phase building on the previous one.

 Lessons learned